 So, let’s admit it, we all have a little dark side to our personality that we often keep under wraps.
 Well, not anymore!
 Some personal areas like the study, home office, creative zones and the entertainment room are popularly picked to reflect a mysterious and quiet vibe.
 We would also recommend colours like grey or black for your entertainment rooms.
 While most people consider black depressing, it can also signify power and elegance.

 Best suited for: Entertainment room, dining room, bedroom

 Wall Painting Mood #6: Colours for a Creative & Experimental Setting

 So, you’re someone who cannot settle for anything regular?
-You like to keep things exciting and colourful?
-Basically, you have a dominant eclectic mood.
+And like to keep things exciting and colourful?
+This means that you have a dominant eclectic mood.
 The most fun and creative corners of your home deserve to be painted in a mix of your favourite colours.
 Use your creativity and fuel your imagination in the reading corner or gift yourself a colourful bar or balcony.
 You will love it!

 Colour palette: A mix of your favourite contrasting colours